 Section 8:

-Any member who becomes aware that he/she has a potential conflict of interest regarding a matter shall notify the Chairperson at the earliest opportunity.
+Any member who becomes aware that he/she has a potential conflict of interest regarding a matter shall notify the Chair at the earliest opportunity.
 If it is determined that the member does have a direct conflict of interest, or prejudice sufficient to impair their ability to fairly weigh evidence, such member shall not participate in the public hearing or discussion at any meeting that relates to that particular matter, nor shall the member vote on the matter.

 Section 9: